A Beginner’s Guide to Ethereum Wallets

 Many non-technical users think of Ether as a currency in the same sense they view Bitcoin.
 They buy Ether in hopes its price will rise, they pay for stuff with Ether and more.
 However, Ether wasn’t designed for the same purpose as Bitcoin.

 If you’ve watched our video “What is Ethereum?” you know that Ethereum is a network of independent computers working together as one supercomputer.
 This super computer executes pieces of code known as contracts (or smart contracts).

 Interacting with contracts requires more complex communication than just sending X amount of money from Y to Z like Bitcoin does.
 Ethereum wallets are the tool we use for this communication.
 In order to truly understand Ethereum wallets, we need to first understand how Ethereum is built.

 2. Ethereum accounts and addresses

 With Ethereum there are two types of accounts:

 The most basic type of account in Ethereum is called an EOA.
 Similar to how a Bitcoin wallet operates, EOAs have an Ethereum address that is controlled by a private key.

-A person can open as many EOAs as he likes.
-Additionally to send and receive Ether, EOAs have the ability to create contracts and trigger them.
+A person can open as many EOAs as they like.
+In addition to sending and receiving Ether, EOAs have the ability to create smart contracts and trigger them.

-Contract accounts are accounts that have code associated with them.
+Contract accounts are accounts that have code (aka a smart contract) associated with them.
 Every contract deployed to the Ethereum network has its own account which includes a unique Ethereum address.
 However, unlike an external account a contract account doesn’t have a private key that controls it.